-The Spanish King Juan Carlos said to the Mallorcan publisher Pere A. Serra at an art exhibition 25 years ago “… if we wish to benefit from quality tourism in Mallorca… culture is the path to follow for the future of our island”.
-Out of this was born the dream to create a cultural treasure in Mallorca that we now know as the Es Baluard Museum of Modern and Contemporary Art.
+The former Spanish King Juan Carlos said to the Mallorcan publisher Pere A. Serra at an art exhibition over 30 years ago “… if we wish to benefit from quality tourism in Mallorca… culture is the path to follow for the future of our island.“ Out of this was born the dream to create a cultural treasure in Mallorca that we now know as the Es Baluard Museum of Modern and Contemporary Art.

-The King and Queen of Spain officially opened the museum Es Baluard in January 2004 and in the first month there were 55,000 visitors.
+The then King and Queen of Spain officially opened the museum Es Baluard in January 2004, and in the first month, there were 55,000 visitors.
 This is a tremendous validation by the citizens and visitors to the island.
 A visit to the Es Baluard museum will confirm that words are insufficient to describe the architectural masterpiece that has replaced what was a dumping ground for more than 50 years.

-In spite of this success Es Baluard has been the subject of many columns of criticism.
+In spite of this success, Es Baluard has been the subject of many columns of criticism.
 While some may find reasons for such negativity others prefer to see the museum in light of a bigger picture.
-Es Baluard can play a significant role in the re-branding of Mallorca as a high-quality tourist destination in addition to providing cultural education, artistic appreciation and enjoyment for locals and tourists.
-Praise must be awarded to the King of Spain and Mr. Pedro Serra who already 25 years ago had the strategic vision to realize that sustainable development for Mallorca meant developing cultural attractions such as Es Baluard.
+Es Baluard can play a significant role in the re-branding of Mallorca as a high-quality tourist destination in addition to providing cultural education, artistic appreciation, and enjoyment for locals and tourists.
+Praise must be awarded to the King of Spain and Mr. Pedro Serra who already over 30 years ago had the strategic vision to realize that sustainable development for Mallorca meant developing cultural attractions such as Es Baluard.

 Pere Serra’s favourite painting is a Rusiñol painting dedicated to his father in 1903 who was the primary influencer in his son’s love for art and culture.
-Sitting among the most prestigious paintings Mr Serra exudes pride in the collection, which has representation from many major artists of the 20th century including Joan Miró, Picasso, Magritte and local contemporary artists like Miquel Barceló.
+Sitting among the most prestigious paintings, Mr. Serra exudes pride in the collection, which has representation from many important artists of the 20th century including Joan Miró, Picasso, Magritte and local contemporary artists like Miquel Barceló.

 When asked about the continued cultural development of the island Serra commented, “There are many opportunities for Mallorca if the leaders remain focused and we continue to excel in providing good service to our visitors.
 There is a need to develop the service economy as industrial companies undoubtedly lose ground and almost disappear.
 Mallorca must dedicate all efforts to providing an enjoyable and interesting experience to our visitors”.